TwwcTech/Randomness/README.md

 **Visit random.org**: Go to the random.org API Dashboard and sign up for a free developer key1.

 **Register**: If you don’t already have an account, you’ll need to register.
-This process involves providing some basic information and verifying your email address2.
+This process involves providing some basic information and verifying your email address.

 **Get Your API Key**: Once you’ve registered and logged in, you can create a new API key2.
 This key will be used to authenticate your requests to the random.org API.